It'd be shocking if Warriors went to White House

 You could imagine a similar situation if the Cleveland Cavaliers had won.
 Trump critic Lebron James, for instance, won't stay at Trump's New York City hotel, although team owner Dan Gilbert did donate heavily to Trump's inauguration fund after Trump was elected.

+Pete Souza, the White House photographer under former President Barack Obama who has been known to troll the Trump White House with social media posts, pointed out that Curry was more than happy to visit the White House when Obama was in office.

-Other basketball stars might disagree with the Warrior's decision.
+Other basketball stars might disagree with the Warrior's should they skip a White House trip.

 Retired Laker Kobe Bryant recently told Politico he'd "probably" visit the White House.